Adam Duvall Preview, Player Props: Red Sox vs. Nationals

 Adam Duvall At The Plate

-- Duvall has had an RBI in 22 games this year (40.0%), including seven multi-RBI outings (12.7%).
-He has also driven home three or more of his team's runs in three contests.
+- Duvall has an RBI in 22 of 56 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.